 - Cream Cheese Icing: This orange spiked cream cheese icing is not too sweet.
 If you like a little more sweet, add an additional tablespoon at a time to taste.

 - No Icing: for a no icing carrot cake loaf, simply omit it!

-- Carrot Salad with Pineapple
+- Carrot Cake with Pineapple and Mascarpone Icing